-The biggest thing I want the reader to take away is:
+The biggest thing I want you to understand is:

 Cyberspace IS a battlefield.
 Businesses, military installations, state governments, schools, hospitals, etc. are being attacked hundreds of thousands of times each day across America.

-They’re looking for weaknesses they can exploit to do severe damage to America as a whole.
-A bad actor stealing information from a multi-billion dollar corporation is just as bad as stealing national secrets.
+Bad actors are looking for weaknesses they can exploit to do severe damage to America as a whole.
+Stealing information from a multi-billion dollar corporation is just as bad as stealing national secrets.
 Infiltrating a company’s network, taking their IP / Money / Trade secrets, and possibly putting a multitude of employees out of work is just as bad as getting your hands on classified documents or crippling a government’s infrastructure.

 Cyber Readiness is key.

 Every employee should know what it means to be cyber-ready, the force multiplier that can elevate organizations’ resilience against ever-evolving cyber threats.